The Gypsy Life

 They both laugh and Tom answers, “Actually we’re different and the best results are collaborative.
 I don’t know how to fly a drone and Sherrin is getting some epic aerials.
-When it comes to wide angle shots like surf photography and landscapes, they’re probably my strengths and..”
+When it comes to wide-angle shots like surf photography and landscapes, they’re probably my strengths and..”
 (Sherrin interjects) “I’m best with a macro lens.”

-Given that the initial plan was just a few months on the road, the couple are surprised at how long they’ve been away.
+Given that the initial plan was just a few months on the road, the couple are surprised by how long they’ve been away.
 Work has been steady and in between jobs, the family explore.
 Sherrin acknowledges that there may come a time soon when the kids simply want to stay put but for now, everyone is making the most of it.

 She adds, “This time is really valuable and it’s beautiful that we can share it as a family.
 Not all families get the time they want before their kids go out into the world.”